Highlights

 Where to Watch How Yukong Moved the Mountains

-Looking to feast your eyes on 'How Yukong Moved the Mountains' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or view the Joris Ivens-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.
+Can’t wait to see 'How Yukong Moved the Mountains' right from your couch?
+Hunting down a streaming service to buy, rent, download, or view the Joris Ivens-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'How Yukong Moved the Mountains' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'How Yukong Moved the Mountains' right now, here are some specifics about the Capi Films, INA documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'How Yukong Moved the Mountains' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'How Yukong Moved the Mountains' right now, here are some specifics about the Capi Films, INA documentary flick.

-Want to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "From 1972 until 1974, Joris Ivens and Marceline Loridan, along with a Chinese film crew, documented the last days of the Cultural Revolution, marking the end of an era.
 The vast amount of footage they shot was edited into 14 films of varying lengths.
 Focusing on ordinary people spread over a wide geographic area—many of whom were living and working in collectives—the filmmakers recorded a unique moment in history, and also captured some of the more enduring aspects of Chinese culture." .